Assemble All the Pieces of a Secure Password Strategy

-Save 20% and learn both password theory and practice when you buy with Take Control of Your Passwords for only $16!
+Save 33% and learn both password theory and practice when you buy with Joe Kissell’s companion book Take Control of Your Passwords for only $20!

-Master logins: In 1Password, a typical login contains a set of credentials used to sign in to a Web site.
-Find out how to create logins, sort them, search them, tag them, delete them, and more.
-You’ll especially find help with editing logins.
-For example, if you change a site's password from
+Master logins: In 1Password, a typical login contains a set of credentials used to sign in to a website.
+Find out how to create logins, sort them, search them, tag them, and more.
+You’ll also find help with editing logins—for example, changing a password or adding further details.

 Understand password security: Get guidance on what makes for a good password, and read Joe’s important Password Dos and Don’ts.
-An advanced topic later in the ebook covers how to perform a security audit in order to improve poor passwords quickly.
-(For Joe's full advice on passwords, read Take Control of Your Passwords.)
+A special topic covers how to perform a security audit in order to improve poor passwords quickly.

-Go beyond Web logins: For a lot of people, a primary point of 1Password is to speed the process of signing in to Web sites.
-But 1Password can do much more.
-Learn about storing and autofilling contact information (for more than one identity, even), along with your credit card number and security code.
-You’ll also find advice on storing passwords for password-protected files and encrypted disk images, plus ideas for keeping track of confidential files, private diary entries, scans of important cards or documents, and more.
+Go beyond web logins: A primary point of 1Password is to speed up web logins, but 1Password can also store and autofill contact information (for more than one identity, even), along with credit card information.
+You’ll also find advice on storing passwords for password-protected files and encrypted disk images, plus ideas for keeping track of confidential files, software licenses, scans of important cards or documents, and more.

 You’ll also discover the answers to key questions, including:

 - What are my options for licensing 1Password?